jstedfast/MailKit/README.md

 ## Using IMAP

 More important than POP3 support is the IMAP support.
-Here's a simple use-case of retreiving messages from an IMAP server:
+Here's a simple use-case of retrieving messages from an IMAP server:

 ```csharp
 using System;